openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/nullable_class.NullableClass.md

 ------------ | ------------- | ------------- | ------------- | -------------
 **any_string_name** | None, dict, frozendict.frozendict,  | NoneClass, frozendict.frozendict,  | any string name can be used but the value must be the correct type | [optional]

-<a id="nullableclass-properties-arraynullableprop-items-properties-arrayanditemsnullableprop-items-properties-arrayitemsnullable-items-properties-objectnullableprop-additionalproperties-properties-objectanditemsnullableprop-additionalproperties-properties-objectitemsnullable-additionalproperties"></a>
+<a id="nullableclass-properties-objectitemsnullable-additionalproperties"></a>
-# NullableClass properties ArrayNullableProp Items properties ArrayAndItemsNullableProp Items properties ArrayItemsNullable Items properties ObjectNullableProp AdditionalProperties properties ObjectAndItemsNullableProp AdditionalProperties properties ObjectItemsNullable AdditionalProperties
+# NullableClass properties ObjectItemsNullable AdditionalProperties

 ## Type Info
 Input Type | Accessed Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 None, dict, frozendict.frozendict,  | NoneClass, frozendict.frozendict,  |  |

-<a id="nullableclass-properties-arraynullableprop-items-properties-arrayanditemsnullableprop-items-properties-arrayitemsnullable-items-properties-objectnullableprop-additionalproperties-properties-objectanditemsnullableprop-additionalproperties-properties-objectitemsnullable-additionalproperties-additionalproperties"></a>
+<a id="nullableclass-additionalproperties"></a>
-# NullableClass properties ArrayNullableProp Items properties ArrayAndItemsNullableProp Items properties ArrayItemsNullable Items properties ObjectNullableProp AdditionalProperties properties ObjectAndItemsNullableProp AdditionalProperties properties ObjectItemsNullable AdditionalProperties AdditionalProperties
+# NullableClass AdditionalProperties

 ## Type Info
 Input Type | Accessed Type | Description | Notes